AlgoMaster Logo

 Intuition

-The most natural approach: try every possible substring length that could work, build the repeated string, and see if it matches the original.
+Try every possible substring length that could work, build the repeated string from it, and check whether it matches the original.

-Since the repeating unit must tile the entire string, its length has to divide n evenly.
-And we need at least two copies, so the maximum candidate length is n/2.
-For each valid candidate length len, we take the first len characters as our candidate substring, repeat it n/len times, and compare with s.
+Since the repeating unit must tile the entire string, its length has to divide n evenly, and the string needs at least two copies, so the maximum candidate length is n/2.
+For each valid candidate length len, take the first len characters as the candidate substring, repeat it n/len times, and compare with s.

 Algorithm